 Healing from Complex PTSD

 Trauma isn't weakness—it's what happens when your nervous system responds to experiences that overwhelm your capacity to cope.
-Whether you experienced a single traumatic event or endured years of harm, your symptoms are evidence of survival, not failure.
+When our earliest bonds are disrupted or when life shatters our sense of safety, we survive by adapting.
+Your symptoms are evidence of that survival, not failure.
 You're not broken; you're responding to what happened.

-Janice LaFountaine, LMFT, provides trauma-informed therapy via telehealth throughout Washington and Idaho, specializing in complex PTSD, childhood trauma, coercive control recovery, and EMDR therapy for trauma processing.
+Janice LaFountaine, LMFT, provides trauma-informed therapy via telehealth throughout Washington and Idaho, specializing in complex PTSD, attachment wounds, childhood trauma, coercive control recovery, and EMDR therapy for trauma processing.

 What Is Trauma?
 Understanding PTSD and Complex PTSD